Life insurance myths

 Because the pay out is not guaranteed, as your cover may expire before you pass away, premiums are often significantly cheaper than whole of life policies.

-Whole of life insurance (a form of life assurance) lasts until you pass away, guaranteeing a pay out, and doesn’t include critical or terminal illness cover.
+Whole of life insurance (a form of life assurance) lasts until you pass away, providing a pay out, and doesn’t include critical or terminal illness cover.

 It’s essential to complete your application accurately in order for your policy to be valid.